Powerball jackpot grows again

 The numbers drawn on Wednesday night were: 03-21-45-53-56, Powerball: 22, Power Play: 2.
 No one has hit the jackpot since Aug.
 11, when the winning ticket was sold on Staten Island.

-One ticket purchased in New Jersey matched all five numbers but not the Powerball, a combination that is worth $1 million.
+One ticket purchased a Rite-Aid store sold in Willingboro matched all five numbers but not the Powerball, a combination that is worth $1 million.
+Eight tickets were sold in New Jersey that matched four of the five white balls and the Powerball drawn worth $50,000 each.

 The Powerball jackpot grows to an annuity value of $750 million with a cash value of $428.6 million for the next drawing on Saturday, the fourth-largest ever offered in the United States.